 Later he falls down the stairs of his home (an even more gruesome gag for following a conversation about a devastating fall his late wife had on the same stairs).
-Then Dick trips and bleed out on the pavement.
+Then Dick trips and bleeds out on the pavement.
 He takes a board of nails to the neck.
 It’s violence on the level of Looney Tunes, but the suddenness puts the audience on guard for the next death as they watch Dick cross the street, get into a car, or pick up a box of books from his office.
 Now we’re anticipating Dick’s death at every moment.
 Welcome to Kirsten Johnson’s life.

 The death scenes mingle with behind-the-scenes footage of the stunt work and fake blood.
 Johnson also films scenes of Dick in Heaven, with puffy clouds suspended from ropes and enough bright light to support extremely high frame rates.
 Dick’s club feet, a confessed lifelong source of embarrassment, miraculously gain defined toes.
 There is a banquet of Dick’s beloved chocolate cake shared with Bruce Lee, Buster Keaton, Frida Kahlo, Frederick Douglass and Farrah Fawcett.
 Also: Jesus.
 It’s a traditional afterlife that preserves our earthly forms outside of time – like a camera.

 Laughter in the crowded theater.
 A scene where Dick visits an old college flame – and speculates on the superiority of a wrinkly nude body to a young one – brings down the house.